Ways to pay for your funeral

 Seniors Funeral Insurance pays a lump sum benefit of $3,000 up to $15,000, depending on the amount of cover you have selected.

-- The money can be used for any need.
+- The money you or your family receive can be used for funeral expenses or any other purpose.

 Pre-paid funeral plans

 A pre-paid funeral plan is one where you plan and pay for your funeral upfront before you pass away, usually through a local funeral director.
 This requires careful planning to ensure all arrangements and suppliers for your funeral are finalised at the time of payment.

 - Upfront planning and paying for your funeral.

 - Details of your funeral service are locked in.

 - Fixed costs at current funeral prices.

 Learn more about the difference between funeral insurance and pre-paid funeral plans.

 This involves putting money away regularly in a savings account to pay for your funeral expenses.
 It means your family will only have access to whatever amount you’ve managed to save in that time, and they may not be able to access the account immediately after your death.